SiddhaK17/US-States-Geog-Quiz-Game/README.md

 ## ✨ Key Highlights

-The **U.S. States Geography Quiz Game** is not merely a casual trivia challenge — it is a thoughtfully engineered project that blends **education, interactivity, and software design principles** into a cohesive learning experience.
+The **U.S. States Geography Quiz Game** is not merely a casual trivia challenge.
+It is a thoughtfully engineered project that blends **education, interactivity, and software design principles** into a cohesive learning experience.

 ---

 ### 🗺️ Immersive Educational Gameplay
-- **Interactive Map-Based Learning:**
+- **Interactive Map Based Learning:**
   Players actively engage with a **graphical U.S. map**, typing state names that are dynamically placed at their exact geographic coordinates.
 - **Seamless Real-Time Feedback:**
   Correct guesses instantly update the map, while incorrect or duplicate inputs are gracefully ignored, maintaining an uninterrupted flow.